Skip to content

 The Framework

-The Fair Digital News Bargaining Bill, introduced to Parliament in August 2023, requires digital platforms to enter mandatory negotiations with New Zealand news publishers when a “bargaining power imbalance” exists.[1]
-The regulation establishes a stepped bargaining process where publishers can trigger formal negotiations, followed by mediation and arbitration if agreements cannot be reached within specified timeframes.[2]
-Digital platforms must comply with a code of conduct issued by the Broadcasting Standards Authority and face civil penalties for non-compliance.[3]
-The minister has the power to designate which digital platforms fall under the law’s requirements, with Google and Meta identified as the primary targets due to their market dominance.[4]
+The Fair Digital News Bargaining Bill, introduced to Parliament in August 2023, would require digital platforms to enter mandatory negotiations with New Zealand news publishers when a “bargaining power imbalance” exists.[1]
+The regulation establishes a stepped bargaining process where publishers can trigger formal negotiations, followed by mediation and arbitration if agreements cannot be reached within specified timeframes, with digital platforms required to comply with a code of conduct issued by the Broadcasting Standards Authority.[2]
+Civil penalties would apply for noncompliance, and the minister would have the power to designate which digital platforms fall under the law’s requirements.[3]
+Google and Meta have been identified as the primary targets due to their market dominance, with Google threatening to cease linking to New Zealand news content and terminate existing agreements with local publishers if the legislation passes.[4]
 Publishers can collectively bargain without Commerce Commission authorization, allowing them to coordinate demands against individual platforms.[5]
 The bill includes an exemption process for platforms that can demonstrate they already make sufficient payments to New Zealand news production, though the criteria for such exemptions remain undefined.[6]
+In December 2024, the government officially placed the legislation on hold to observe Australia’s approach, which itself was subsequently paused following warnings from the Trump administration about tariffs on countries targeting U.S. companies.[7]

 Implications for U.S. Technology Leadership